kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

   Anyways, there are neat tricks like:

-  hold alt and you can drag and select a group of objects:
+  hold alt and you can drag and select a group of objects

   ![ge_014](/images/ge_014.png)

   ![ge_015](/images/ge_015.png)

   ## To start, we loaded Two main libraries: